openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `evidence`: JSON array containing information about the evidence the OP used to verify the user's identity as separate JSON objects.
 Every object contains the property `type` which determines the type of the evidence.
 The RP uses this information to process the `evidence` property appropriately.

-`attachments`: Array of JSON objects representing documents containing artifacts relevant for the identity verification.
-This can be copies or scans of id documents, certificates, or documents containing protocols or scans of filled and signed forms.
-See below on how an attachment is structured.

 Important: Implementations MUST ignore any sub-element not defined in this specification or extensions of this specification.

 ### Evidence

+The evidence is generally structured with the following elements:

+`type`: REQUIRED.
+The value defines the type of the evidence.
+`attachments`: OPTIONAL.
+Array of JSON objects representing attachments like photocopies of documents or certificates.
+See below on how an attachment is structured.

 The following types of evidence are defined:

 * `id_document`: Verification based on any kind of government issued identity document.
 * `utility_bill`: Verification based on a utility bill.
 * `electronic_signature`: Verification based on an electronic signature.

+Depending on the evidence type additional elements are defined.

 #### id_document